 Joint MSW/Ph.D.
 Program

-In order to graduate for the Joint MSW/Ph.D. program, students must:
+In order to graduate from the Joint MSW/Ph.D.
+Program, accepted students must:

 - Have a satisfactory record in all MSW/Ph.D. courses;

 - Complete at least two acceptable substantive courses outside the School of Social Welfare;

 - Complete satisfactorily the qualifying examination, including a doctoral essay;